kshitij-garg18/Whisper-Implementation/README.md

 # About
 I have implemented the Whisper Hindi (Automatic Speech Recognition) model .
-I used the dataset provided above and transcribed it  .
+I used the dataset provided below and transcribed it  .
 I also calculated the WER for the given dataset.
 I used jiwer python package to import WER and then calculated the average WER for the dataset provided.

 ## Resources